Social Security (Up-rating of Benefits) Act 2020

 Overview

-This bill amends the Social Security Administration Act 1992, allowing the government to increase certain social security benefits, including the state pension, even if earnings haven't risen.
-This flexibility is intended to help the government respond to economic situations.
+This bill amends the Social Security Administration Act 1992, allowing the UK government more flexibility in adjusting certain social security benefits, including the state pension, annually.
+The changes primarily address how benefit increases are determined when earnings remain stagnant or decrease.

 Description

-The bill focuses on the annual uprating of benefits, typically linked to earnings growth.
-However, this bill adds a clause (subsection 2A) allowing the Secretary of State (and the Scottish Ministers in devolved matters) to increase benefits even if earnings remain stagnant.
+The bill modifies the annual uprating mechanism for social security benefits.
+Specifically, it adds a new subsection (2A) to Section 150A of the 1992 Act.
+This new subsection allows the Secretary of State (or Scottish Ministers for relevant benefits) to increase benefits by a percentage of their choosing, even if the general level of earnings has not increased or has decreased since the previous review.
 This decision will be based on the national economic situation and other relevant factors.
-The Secretary of State can then present an order to Parliament outlining the percentage increase.
-The bill applies to England, Wales, and Scotland and comes into force upon passage.
+The bill also amends subsection (4) to include the new subsection (2A) within the uprating process.
+The bill applies to England, Wales, and Scotland only and comes into force upon being passed.

 Government Spending